Peaness

 Peaness are a band from Chester, England formed in 2013.
 Their all-female line-up is Balla (guitar and vocals), Jess (bass and vocals) and Rach (drums).
-Their sound has been described as "melodic indie pop", and "shiny shiny pop with an infectious energy and tunes as sharp as their fringes".
+Their sound has been described as "melodic indie pop", "DIY punk" and "shiny shiny pop with an infectious energy and tunes as sharp as their fringes".

 Formation and early releases

 The band met at University of Chester and formed in 2013.
 Their name was chosen as a joke.
 Jess said: "It was a joke name when we started off, and it just stuck because we couldn’t think of anything better or worse.
 For us, it’s just funny, but for others it’s not, which makes it even funnier.”

 Their first release, in 2015, was a four-track EP entitled No Fun.
 In a positive review, Bearded Magazine said, "An excellent short story done and dusted in an ultra-compact 13 minutes, the set more than sates the appetite before the arrival of full length novel."
 This was followed in 2016 by the 7-inch single "I'm Not Your Problem"/"Fortune Favours the Bold" on the Canadian label Kingfisher Bluez.